BriancaKnight/pig-dice/README.md

 Expected Output: "Player 1 = 20  Player 2 = 40"

 Test: It should randomize dice roll between 1 through 6.
-Code: PigDice.currentScore();
+Code: PigDice.rollDice();
 Expected Output: (2)

-Test:
+Test: It should add parameters so that as long as roll is not a "1" it will continue to add to rollScore.
-Code:
+Code: PigDice.rollDice();
-Expected Output:
+Expected Output: rollScore += currentRoll

 Test:
 Code: